-The Bay Area Climate Change Office (BACCO) - a unique, powerful collaboration between the cities of Hamilton and Burlington (the Bay Area) and the Centre for Climate Change Management at Mohawk College - brings together leaders, businesses, regional stakeholders and community citizens in a concerted effort to move us to a low-carbon economy and improve our resilience to our changing climate.
+The Bay Area Climate Change Office (BACCO) is a powerful collaboration between the Cities of Hamilton and Burlington and the Centre for Climate Change Management at Mohawk College.

-The BACCO is building on the foundation laid by the City of Hamilton Community Climate Action Plan and City of Burlington Community Energy Plan.
-The desire to embark on a regional collaboration to address climate change stemmed from an announcement made by both city mayors at the 2017 Bay Area Economic Summit.
-Discussions between the Bay Area cities and Mohawk College, and funding from the Ministry of Environment and Climate Change’s Cap-and-Trade Program led to the formation of BACCO.
-The structure of the BACCO is inspired by the very successful Bay Area Restoration Council (BARC) established to address the rehabilitation of the Hamilton Harbour.
+The Mayors of Hamilton and Burlington announced their collaboration on climate change at the 2017 Bay Area Economic Summit.
+BACCO builds on the foundation laid by the City of Hamilton Community Climate Action Plan and City of Burlington Community Energy Plan.
+Discussions between the Bay Area Cities and Mohawk College, and funding from the Ministry of Environment and Climate Change’s Cap-and-Trade Program led to the formation of BACCO.
+BACCO was inspired by the Bay Area Restoration Council (BARC) established to address the rehabilitation of the Hamilton Harbour.

 If you are looking for ways to make a difference in climate change mitigation or adaptation, get in touch with us.